lshift-de/typesetr2/README.md

  - `$OUTPUTFILE.pdf` - is the desired location where the pdf is to be created
  - `lshift/pitch` - determines the template/style to use
  - `$TYPESETRSTYLES` - is the location where all styles are defined

+## Limitations

+### Headers

+Unlike the old oversion of Typesetr, Pandoc does not handle heading styles above the level 5.
+While a workaround can be integrated, currently no styling is applied above level 5.